The Ultimate Guide to Team Building Skills

 - Evaluating Team Building Effectiveness

-Team building is primarily using collaborative tasks to enhance social relations and define roles in teams.
+Team building is primarily the use of collaborative tasks to enhance social relations and define roles in teams.
 Indeed, this is different from team training, which focuses on improving team efficiency – not interpersonal relations.
+See our team building skills list for a glossary and more related definitions.

-By exposing and addressing interpersonal problems within groups, team building exercises to improve performance in team-based environments.
+By exposing and addressing interpersonal problems within groups, team building aims to improve performance in team-based environments.

 Generally, team building exercises achieve four key goals: